SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Markdown/faq.md

 <h3 id="spi-playgrounds-app">What is the SPI-Playgrounds app?</h3>

-Have you ever wanted to try out a package in a Swift playground before you make the decision to use it?
-Click “Try in a Playground” from any package page and have the Swift Package Index Playgrounds app create a playground where the package is automatically imported, ready for you to play with.
+Have you ever wanted to try out a package in a Swift playground before you decide to use it?
+Click “Try in a Playground” from any package page and have the Swift Package Index Playgrounds app create a playground with the package automatically imported, ready for testing and experimentation.

 If you don't have the SPI-Playgrounds app installed, you can [download it for macOS here](/try-in-a-playground).